Close Menu

 When you hire us, we will help you complete the SSA’s paperwork.
 Even if your paperwork is perfect, SSA will probably deny your case.
 The SSA denies most applications.
 Likewise, they deny most cases on appeal.
 Typically, in order to win, you must go to a hearing.
 When you go to a hearing, you should not go alone.
 Make sure you hire a lawyer to help you in court.

 You can find out more about your legal team on this website.
 Dianna Cannon has been helping her clients win benefits for over 30 years.
 Brett Bunkall has won hundreds of SSD cases Utah, Nevada, and Idaho.
 Andria Summers has over 20 years of experience helping our clients win benefits.
 Our lawyers and staff know the law.
-We have won over $100 million in back due and ongoing SSDI and SSI benefits for our clients.
+We have won over $100 million in ongoing and past due SSDI benefits for our clients.
 Contact us today.
 Hire the top SSD attorney to win your inflammatory arthritis case.

 Facebook Twitter LinkedIn